-- The participants (directors, leaders, and teachers) should be competent (this can be accomplished by a professional development plan) in the utilization of data to transform it into useful information.
+- The participants (directors, leaders, and teachers) should be competent (a professional development plan can accomplish this) in utilising evidence to transform it into useful information.

-- DBDM should be a long-term commitment (it usually takes one to two years for teachers to fully understand the promoted beliefs and practices and to change behaviors; it usually takes 5 to 10 years for a school to completely reform).
+- DBDM should be a long-term commitment.
+Generally, it takes one to two years for teachers to understand the promoted beliefs and practices and change behaviors; it takes 5 to 10 years for a school to completely reform.

-- DBDM should promote a reflective process, rather than a judgmental one.
+- The approach should promote a reflective process, rather than a judgmental one.

 - DBDM should prompt a collective focus on a shared goal.